Overhead pantograph charging will be used alongside conventional cable chargers when electric buses enter service in Singapore in 2020.

 |* SD = Single Deck Bus; DD = Double Deck Bus|

-Chinese bus manufacturer Yutong, which won the tender under a consortium with Chinese electric power equipment supplier NARI, will likely use charging equipment supplied by the latter.
+Chinese bus manufacturer Yutong, which won the tender under a consortium with Chinese electric power equipment supplier NARI, uses charging equipment supplied by the latter.
 Yutong is also known to prefer constant current DC charging for its electric vehicles.

 As part of a trial to access the suitability of environmentally friendly buses in Singapore, the Land Transport Authority procured 50 diesel-hybrid buses and 60 battery-electric buses.
 All 50 diesel-hybrid buses (Volvo B5LH) have entered service in 2019, with 25 units allocated to SBS Transit and SMRT Buses respectively.